AFSP Northeastern New York

 As a part of AFSP’s growing nationwide network of chapters, we bring together people from all backgrounds who want to prevent suicide in our communities.
 Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.

-The Capital Region Chapter of AFSP was formally chartered in May 2006 and serves 15 counties in Northeastern New York State.
+The Northeastern NY Chapter of AFSP was formally chartered in May 2006 and serves 15 counties in Northeastern New York State.
 Since its inception, the chapter engages in a careful strategic planning process managed by a local Board of Directors who are committed to addressing the public health issue of suicide.
 Collectively, we embrace our responsibility to educate others about suicide prevention.
 We bring together people from all backgrounds who want to prevent suicide in our communities.
 Families and friends who have lost someone to suicide, vulnerable individuals, mental health professionals, clergy, educators, students, community/business leaders, and many others energize our chapter.

 Chapter contact